Running an e-commerce business means handling various tasks.

 Know what you need

 PRO TIP: Many of your outbound shipments fall in a general category based on weight or size.
-Hence, you are doing your customers a disservice if you make shipping arrangements based on your products.
+Hence, you are doing your customers a disservice if you make delivery arrangements based on your products.

 What you can do is let your logistics partner handle a broad category of products.
 Think small (two kilos or lighter), medium (two kilos to five kilos), and large (five kilos or heavier).

 Luckily, your preferred logistics partners have provisions for various shipping sizes.
 You can opt to leverage it to simplify your delivery strategy.

 Doing so also decreases the risk of shipping errors.
 That’s because a simplified process results in efficient e-commerce fulfillment.

 Consolidating your distribution network is ideal if you own a large e-commerce business.
 Either way, this is another excellent way to improve your delivery strategy.